Gravitational collapse of a fluid with torsion into a universe in a black hole

 Thanks to torsion, the universe in a black hole becomes closed with topology $S^3$ (3-sphere).

-If we include quantum particle production in changing gravitational fields \cite{prod}, then two effects appear.
-During contraction, particle production with torsion act together to reverse gravitational attraction generated by shear.
+Because the presence of shear may prevent torsion from avoiding a singularity \cite{Kop}, we include quantum particle production that occurs in changing gravitational fields \cite{prod} and show that two effects appear.
+During contraction, particle production with torsion act together to reverse gravitational attraction generated by shear and prevent a singularity.
 During expansion, this production can generate a finite period of inflation and produce enormous amounts of matter.
-Consequently, each cycle is larger and longer then the previous cycle \cite{ApJ,ent}.
-The number of bounces and cycles is finite because the universe eventually reaches a size at which the cosmological constant becomes dominant and expands indefinitely.
+Accordingly, each cycle is larger and longer then the previous cycle \cite{ApJ,ent}.
+The number of bounces and cycles is finite because the universe eventually reaches a size at which the cosmological constant (which could also be explained by torsion \cite{exp}) becomes dominant and then expands indefinitely.\\

-{\it Gravitational collapse of a homogeneous sphere.} For a spherically symmetric gravitational field in spacetime filled with an ideal fluid, the geometry is given by the Tolman metric \cite{LL2,Tol}:
+{\bf Gravitational collapse of a homogeneous sphere}\\ For a spherically symmetric gravitational field in spacetime filled with an ideal fluid, the geometry is given by the Tolman metric \cite{LL2,Tol}: